 friendsgiving

-Whether you're planning a Friendsgiving celebration (Thanksgiving celebrated with friends) just for kids or looking for ways to make "the kids table" exciting, these delicious recipes and fun activities will make the whole family want to get involved.
-There’s something extra special and adorable about items in miniature sizes.
+Whether you're planning a Friendsgiving celebration just for kids (Thanksgiving get-together with favorite pals) or looking for ways to make "the kids table" exciting, these delicious recipes and fun activities will make the whole family want to get involved.
+There’s something extra special and adorable about mini food items.
 Take apple pie, for example.
 What child wouldn’t love a miniature apple pie that doesn’t have to be shared with anyone?
 What adult wouldn’t, for that matter.
-However you choose to celebrate, make time to express gratitude for friends!
+However you choose to celebrate Friendsgiving, make time to express gratitude for friends!

 FNMRecipeADayCookbook Turkey Veggie Platter